Nigel Bradham: 2017

 The Philadelphia Eagles finished the season atop the NFC East with a 13–3 record, clinching home-field advantage and a first round bye.
 On January 13, 2018, Bradham started in his first career playoff game and recorded four combined tackles, a pass deflection, and sacked quarterback Matt Ryan during a 15–10 victory against the Atlanta Falcons in the NFC Divisional Round.
 The Philadelphia Eagles reached Super Bowl LII after defeating the Minnesota Vikings 38–7 in the NFC Championship Game.
 On February 4, 2018, Bradham started in Super Bowl LII and recorded seven combined tackles in the Eagles' 41–33 victory over the New England Patriots.

 2018

-On March 14, 2018, the Philadelphia Eagles signed Bradham to a five-year, $40 million contract that includes $14 million guaranteed and a signing bonus of $5 million.
+On March 14, 2018, the Philadelphia Eagles signed Bradham to a five-year, $40 million contract that included $14 million guaranteed and a signing bonus of $5 million.
 On June 29, 2018, Bradham was suspended for the first game of the season for violating the NFL's personal conduct policy from a battery/aggravated assault incident in July 2016.

 2019

-In the Eagles' Week 4 Thursday Night Football game against the Green Bay Packers, Bradham intercepted quarterback Aaron Rodgers to seal a 34-27 win over the Packers.
-In the Eagles' week 15 game against the Washington Redskins, Bradham returned a fumble lost by Dwayne Haskins for a 46 yard touchdown in the closing seconds of the 37–27 win.
+In the Eagles' Week 4 Thursday Night Football game against the Green Bay Packers, Bradham intercepted quarterback Aaron Rodgers to seal a 34–27 win over the Packers.
+In the Eagles' week 15 game against the Washington Redskins, Bradham returned a fumble lost by Dwayne Haskins for a 46-yard touchdown in the closing seconds of the 37–27 win.

 On February 18, 2020, the Eagles declined the option on Bradham's contract, and released him the next day.